17 Psychological Conversion Optimisation Tips

 People like to be perceived to be consistent and it is an important motivator of our behaviour.
 Inconsistency is perceived to be an undesirable personal trait.
 Commitment is the key to consistency and is the reason why Amway Corporation ask their members to record sales goals on paper.
 Similarly, just writing something positive about a subject can cause a shift in a person’s attitude and behaviour towards the views they express.

-Reviews and testimonials are great for putting on your site but also they help reinforce attitudes and behaviour of those who write them.
+Reviews and testimonials are great for conversion optimisation as they provide evidence that other people trust you.
+But they also help reinforce attitudes and behaviour of those who write them.
 Have you analysed the value of customers after they have written a review?
 Test different ways of promoting testimonials and reviews and see if you can obtain permission to use them on landing pages.

 15. Obedience to authority!